krishaamer/green-filter-research/research/literature/fintech.md

 -   Koreans investing in influencers?
 Koreans investing into media personalities: Yuqing Zhao (2021)

 -   An open question is whether young investors are more easily than professionals swayed by ***influencers***?
 Influencers are terrible for investing… but?
+Sustainable investing, kids watch TikTok lizlivingblue (n.d.)

     Influencer - crypto twitter connections